jidongbsu/cs333/labs/firewall/README.md

 # sudo ufw reload
 ```

 9. on VM2, now open firefox, and in the firefox address bar type: localhost:9000, see if you can access the web server running on VM1.
-Expected result: your access should be successful.
+Expected result: your access should be successful, as can be seen from this screenshot:

 ![alt text](lab-firewall-web-success.png "tasks 2 web success")

-10. On VM1, exit the ssh tunnel, and go back to VM2's firefox window (but remember to clear cache first) and see if you still can access the web server running on VM1 - you should not be able to.
+10. On VM1, exit the ssh tunnel, and go back to VM2's firefox window (but remember to clear cache first) and see if you still can access the web server running on VM1 - you should not be able to:

 ![alt text](lab-firewall-web-fails-again.png "tasks 2 web fails again")